CourtHive/tods-competition-factory/documentation/docs/governors/matchup-format-governor.md

 Converts a parsed matchUp format object back into a compact format code string.

-**Purpose:** Generate a standard TODS format code from a structured format object.
+**Purpose:** Generate a standard CODES format code from a structured format object.
 This is the inverse operation of `parse()` and is useful for creating format codes programmatically.

 **When to Use:**